jaya960/C_level-1/README.md

 29. Get a four-digit number from user.
 If the sum of the ten’s digit and hundred’s digit is greater than 10, then print “Success”, otherwise print “Failure”.
 30. Get a four-digit number from user.
 If the sum of the ten’s digit and hundred’s digit is equal to 10, and one of the digits is more than 7 then print “Success”, otherwise print “Failure”.
 31. Get a three-digit number from user.
 If the sum of the digits is less than 10, then print the sum, otherwise add the digits of the sum, and print the sum.
 Note: The result should be always single digit only.
+32. Get two 2-digit numbers from user.
+If the sum of the numbers is less than 100, then print the sum, otherwise print the difference.
+33. Get two 2-digit numbers from user.
+Print the sum of digits of the biggest number.
+34. Get two 3-digit numbers from user.
+Print the difference between the one’s digit and hundred’s digit of the number whose ten’s digit is bigger than the other number’s ten’s digit.
+35. Get two 3-digit numbers from user.
+Add the one’s and hundred’s digits of both the numbers.
+Print the sum of all the digits of the number whose sum of one’s and hundred’s digits is bigger.